What would you say if you had the option to self-administer most medical treatments painlessly?

 1. SINGLE-LAYER DRUG IN ADHESIVE PATCH

-Single-layer transdermal patches are comprised of one layer: combined drug and adhesive.
-A single-layer patch is applied to the skin, where it sticks and deploys the drug.
+Single-layer transdermal patches consist of a single layer: a combined drug-adhesive.
+Once you apply the single-layer patch to the skin, it sticks and deploys the drug.

 2. MULTILAYER DRUG IN ADHESIVE PATCH